 Sample Flood Insurance Disclosure Statement

 Your mortgage lender [may] [will] require you to purchase flood insurance in connection with your purchase of this property.
 The National Flood Insurance Program provides for the availability of flood insurance and establishes flood insurance policy premiums based on the risk of flooding in the area where properties are located.
 Recent changes to federal law (The Biggert-Waters Flood Insurance Reform Act of 2012 and the Homeowner Flood Insurance Affordability Act of 2014, in particular) will result in changes to flood insurance premiums that are likely to be higher, and in the future may be substantially higher, than premiums paid for flood insurance prior to or at the time of sale of the property.
 As a result, purchasers of property should not rely on the premiums paid for flood insurance on this property previously as an indication of the premiums that will apply after completion of the purchase.
 In considering purchase of this property you should consult with one or more carriers of flood insurance for a better understanding of flood insurance coverage, current and anticipated future flood insurance premiums, whether the prior owner’s policy may be assumed by a subsequent purchaser of the property, and other matters related to the purchase of flood insurance for the property.
 You may also wish to contact the Federal Emergency Management Agency (FEMA) for more information about flood insurance as it relates to this property.

 What is the fundamental issue?

 Congress must reauthorize and reform the National Flood Insurance Program (NFIP) before September 30, 2021 to continue providing flood insurance on a sustainable, long-term basis.
-Please also check NAR's issue summary on private flood insurance options.

 I am a real estate professional.
 What does this mean for my business?